Bandung Conference: Discussion

 Delegations held a Plenary Meeting of the Economic Section during the Bandung Conference, April 1955.

 Major debate centered on the question of whether Soviet policies in Eastern Europe and Central Asia should be censured along with Western colonialism.
 A memo was submitted by 'The Moslem Nations under Soviet Imperialism', accusing the Soviet authorities of massacres and mass deportations in Muslim regions, but it was never debated.
 A consensus was reached in which "colonialism in all of its manifestations" was condemned, implicitly censuring the Soviet Union, as well as the West.
 China played an important role in the conference and strengthened its relations with other Asian nations.
 Having survived an assassination attempt on the way to the conference, the Chinese premier, Zhou Enlai, displayed a moderate and conciliatory attitude that tended to quiet fears of some anticommunist delegates concerning China's intentions.

 Later in the conference, Zhou Enlai signed an agreement on dual nationality with Indonesian foreign minister Sunario.
 World observers closely watched Zhou.
 He downplayed revolutionary communism and strongly endorsed the right of all nations to choose their own economic and political systems, including even capitalism.
 His moderation and reasonableness made a very powerful impression for his own diplomatic reputation and for China.
 By contrast, Nehru was bitterly disappointed at the generally negative reception he received.
+Nehru mainly advocated for non-alignment, The Five Principles of Peaceful Coexistence, and cautioned against military alliances with either side of the Cold War.
 Senior diplomats called him arrogant.
 Zhou said privately, "I have never met a more arrogant man than Mr. Nehru."

 China began voicing support for Palestine at Bandung, with Zhou stating, "[T]here was a parallel between the problems of Palestine and Formosa; neither could be solved peacefully unless intervention by outside forces was excluded; China was suffering from the same problem as the Arab countries."

 The 29 countries attending the Asia-Africa Conference.

 Member states of the Non-Aligned Movement (2012).
 Light blue states have observer status.

 Declaration

-A 10-point "declaration on promotion of world peace and cooperation", called Dasasila Bandung (Bandung's Ten Principles, or Bandung Spirit, or Bandung Declaration; styled after Indonesia's Pancasila; or Ten Principles of Peaceful Coexistence), incorporating the principles of the United Nations Charter as well as Five Principles of Peaceful Coexistence was adopted unanimously as item G in the final communiqué of the conference:
+A 10-point "declaration on promotion of world peace and cooperation", called Dasasila Bandung (Bandung's Ten Principles, or Bandung Spirit, or Bandung Declaration; styled after Indonesia's Pancasila; or Ten Principles of Peaceful Coexistence), incorporating the principles of the United Nations Charter as well as Five Principles of Peaceful Coexistence, was adopted unanimously as item G in the final communiqué of the conference.
+It later became a foundational framework for the Non-Aligned Movement, influencing diplomatic relations among developing nations during the Cold War.: